Alfresco/docs-alfresco/search-services/1.4/upgrade/index.md

 ---
-title: Upgrade Search and Insight Engine
+title: Upgrade Search Services
 ---

-Use this information to upgrade from Search and Insight Engine 1.x to Search and Insight Engine 1.4.
+Use this information to upgrade from Search Services 1.x to Search Services 1.4.

-> **Note:** A reindex is not required when you upgrade from Search and Insight Engine 1.1 to Search and Insight Engine 1.4.
+> **Note:** A reindex is not required when you upgrade from Search Services 1.1 to Search Services 1.4.

-1. Stop Search and Insight Engine.
+1. Stop Search Services.

     ```bash
     ./solr/bin/solr stop